 In addition to the South Central Climate Science Center, the other regional centers are:

-The South Central Climate Science Center (SC-CSC) is comprised of seven member institutions: the University of Oklahoma (OU), Texas Tech University (TTU), Louisiana State University (LSU), the Chickasaw Nation (CN), the Choctaw Nation of Oklahoma (CNO), Oklahoma State University (OSU), and NOAA’s Geophysical Fluid Dynamics Lab (GFDL).
-The SC-CSC is hosted by OU with furnished space for university, tribal and federal employees.
+The work of the SC CSC is accomplished through a collaborative partnership among USGS scientists, resource management agencies, and a consortium of academic institutions from across the region.
+The SC CSC is hosted by and physically housed at the University of Oklahoma (OU), where space is provided for university, tribal, and federal employees.
+The academic consortium also includes six additional member institutions: Texas Tech University (TTU), Louisiana State University (LSU), the Chickasaw Nation (CN), the Choctaw Nation of Oklahoma (CNO), Oklahoma State University (OSU), and NOAA’s Geophysical Fluid Dynamics Lab (GFDL).
 The consortium has broad expertise in the physical, biological, natural, and social sciences to address impacts of climate change on land, water, fish and wildlife, ocean, coastal, and cultural resources.

 OU serves as the host institution to the South Central Climate Science Center.
 Located in Norman, Oklahoma, OU is known internationally for its expertise in atmospheric sciences and its 50-year partnership with the National Oceanic and Atmospheric Administration.
 The Oklahoma Climatological, Biological, Geological, Archeological, and Water Surveys are integrated into OU and provide research, service, and outreach to the state.
 OU biologists, geographers, and ecologists have helped to develop the Natural Heritage Program, National Vegetation Classification, and National Ecological Observation Network.
 OU’s Biological Station is one of the largest field stations in the nation and OU’s herbarium includes >210,000 specimens.
 The Center for Applied Social Research at OU applies innovative concepts and methods in social sciences to advance complex, multi-faceted organizational, policy, and public health research, including as they relate to climate variability and change.
 OU leads the Southern Climate Impacts Planning Program in partnership with LSU, providing products and education on hazardous climatological events to stakeholders across a 7-state region.